jtpmath/jtpmath2.github.io/measures.md

 # The Problems with Measures

-So we're trying to abstract the notion of "taking up space" to shapes whose geometry isn't easily understood.
+So we're trying to abstract the notion of "mass" to shapes whose geometry isn't easily understood.

 We start by definining a notion of distance.
 Okay, that's a topology.